operate-first/apps/docs/odh/jupyterhub/user_profiles.md

 This document should help you manage the user profiles for ODH users.

-The following steps serves as a guide for maintenance on user profiles for ODH JupyterHub and global ceph buckets hosted on MOC clusters.
+The following steps serves as a guide for maintenance on user profiles for ODH JupyterHub.

 ## Prerequisites